 How a Lubbock Drug Lawyer Can Help

 If you have been arrested for theft of anhydrous ammonia, you should be represented by a criminal defense attorney who has substantial experience handling federal prosecutions.
-You can ask questions about your case or make an appointment by calling Hamilton Grant or by submitting our online contact form.
+You can ask questions about your case or make an appointment by calling Texas Criminal Defense Group or by submitting our online contact form.
 We are ready to help.